☀️Introducing Heatwave: The Perfect Brew for Summer!

 3b.
 Washed Method is used where fresh water is abundant.
 There are several variations of the washed method but generally, harvested cherries are poured into large, water-filled tanks to soften the outer husk and pulp.
 Once softened, the cherries are run through a pulping machine to remove and wash away the husk and pulp from the parchment protecting the beans.
 These beans, still covered in their silver skin, are sorted by weight via water channels and then by size in rotating drums.
 The separated beans are placed in large tanks filled with water for 12 to 48 hours.

-Drying Patios- Average time of drying is 7-14 days.
+4. Drying – With drying patios, the average drying time is 7–14 days.
 Coffee is spread directly onto clay or cement tiled patios.
 Coffee is piled in rows, 3-5 inches thick, and turned every hour.

-Raised Beds - Average time of drying is 10-14 days.
-Coffee is spread onto beds, made up of mesh material, suspended on wooden frames.
-Coffee is piled in a single, 1 to 2-inch-thick layer, and turned every hour.
+With raised beds, the average drying time is 10–14 days.
+Coffee is spread onto beds made up of mesh material suspended on wooden frames.
+Coffee is piled in a single layer and turned every hour.

 5. Milling - When the coffee leaves the patio, it still has a layer of dried parchment surrounding the bean.
 At the dry mill, machinery will hull the bean, destone the batch, and grade beans by screen size and density.
 The beans are stored in the warehouse with the parchment still attached.

-7. Roasting – In our humble opinions, roasting is the most exciting and best part of the coffee journey from seed-to-cup.
-It’s the process of applying heat to raw (green) coffee beans and transforming them into the coffee we know and love.
+7. Roasting – Is the process of applying heat to raw (green) coffee beans and transforming them into the coffee we know and love.
 It’s the perfect mixture of science and art.
 The knowledge, the skill, and the dedication to relational coffee truly shine through.
-Most of our coffees are roasted to just after 1st crack with a complete roast cycle from 12-14 minutes, landing between light to medium roast.
-When specialty coffee is roasted on the lighter side, it brings out more natural flavor aspects of the bean, more acidity, and to our preferences a much more refined finished product.
+Most of our coffees are roasted to just after 1st crack, with a complete roast cycle range of 11–13 minutes, landing between light to medium roast.
+When specialty coffee is roasted on the lighter side, it brings out more natural flavor aspects of the bean, more acidity, and, to our preferences, a much more exciting finished product.

 8. Cupping – Is the formal evaluation of roasted coffee.
-Using a specific tasting score card, a flavor wheel, and our experience we evaluate our roasted coffees for quality control and to inform our decisions on how to improve the coffee.
-Every batch of coffee we roast is fully examined following strict Specialty Coffee Association (SCA) standards to thoroughly examine and quality before it leaves our roastery.
+Using a specific tasting score card, a flavor wheel, and our experience, we evaluate our roasted coffees for quality control and to inform our decisions on how to improve the coffee.
+Every batch of coffee we roast is fully examined, following strict Specialty Coffee Association (SCA) standards, to thoroughly examine its quality before it leaves our roastery.

 9.Grinding – The roasted coffee is next ground to a coarseness appropriate for the brewing method that will be used.
-This is one of the most undervalued and yet important aspects of the coffee chain.
-Without the proper grind method to brew method, your coffee could taste vastly different than intended.
-We strongly recommend a burr grinder for consistent grind size.
+This is one of the most undervalued yet important aspects of the coffee chain.
+Without the proper grind-to-brew method, your coffee could taste vastly different than intended.
+We strongly recommend a burr grinder for a consistent grind size.